Student exploring his surroundings while studying abroad.

 • Attend the bi-annual Pace Study Abroad Fairs - in September and February

-• Meet with your Pace Academic Advisor (to review your academic track, class flexibility, and plans to study abroad in relation to your graduation and major/minor requirements).
+• Meet with your Pace Academic Advisor to review your academic track (Degree Works), class flexibility, and plans to study abroad in relation to your graduation and major/minor requirements

 • Apply for your chosen study abroad program through Pace (via the blue "Apply Now" button) prior to the application deadline, and wait to be notified by Education Abroad.
 Pace academic credits for study abroad will only be awarded to students who have applied and been accepted to study abroad by Pace Education Abroad.

-• Apply to the foreign host institution directly, after being accepted to study abroad by Pace.
+• Apply to the foreign host institution directly, after being approved by Pace to study abroad.

 • Follow the instructions sent to you by the Education Abroad office on how to apply to your specific program, which you will receive after the Pace application deadline.